In this article we talk about the sustain pedal anyhow to approach implementing it on our pieces.

-—“Oh, I used one-quarter pedalling, in the finale of the Pathetique.”
+— “Oh, I used one-quarter pedalling, in the finale of the Pathetique.”

-—“Why not use three-quarters depressed pedal in that passage?”
+— “Why not use three-quarters depressed pedal in that passage?”

-Then, and only then, they would try and forge an answer to satisfy our curiosity.
+Then, and only then, they would try to forge an answer to satisfy our curiosity.
 And I have to reassure you, that this question is a bit meaningless.
 Those pianists, in all probability, they’ve learned the piece in question without thinking too much on how to pedal.
 Well, they thought about where to put pedal and they certainly worked out its musical effect in the piece, but, they never thought about feet distances from the ground, centimetres, weights, velocities, and the rest of things the music “bystanders” of this world try to unsuccessfully put into words.

 So, how do those pianists pedal their pieces, then?
 Is it only by sheer chance?
-Well, no it’s not.
-When a pianist plays — and I shall put my literature hat on— there’s a thing that happens, a magical thing, that cannot be explained with mere words.
+Well, no, it’s not.
+When a pianist plays — and I shall put my literature hat on — there’s a “thing” that happens, a magical thing, that cannot be explained with mere words.
 The last thing a pianist should think when performing is how to move his legs and feet.
 Unlike hands, that have many different things to do while in a performance, feet, normally have one thing to accomplish; the up-down movement.
 (Well, read on.)
-So, it is only natural for us, to pay more attention to our hands than to our feet when we perform.
+So, it is only natural for us to pay more attention to our hands than to our feet when we perform.
 And to be honest, our hands more often than not are doing the hardest thing.
 Of course, pedal is of utmost importance in a pianist’s arsenal of pianism, but hey-ho, we all know that fingers is the boss here.

 Thus, forget about half pedallings, one-quarter pedallings, 1/16 pedalings, high heels, Charleston-pedalling, and all that nonsense.
-That’s for the academics; i.e, people who talk piano wonderfully, describe things with flair and precision, but can’t play it.
+That’s for the academics; i.e. people who talk piano wonderfully, describe things with flair and precision, but can’t play it.